matrixorigin/matrixone/README.md

 ```
 The connection string is the same format as MySQL accepts.
 You need to provide a user name and a password.

-Use the built-in Test account for an example:
+Use the built-in test account for example:

 - user: dump
 - password: 111